 - We have launched Accountable Care Organizations to help thousands of physicians provide better, less costly care to Medicare beneficiaries, and we run a major Patient Centered Medical Home initiative.
 Learn more about these and other population health efforts.

-- Through our Pennant Health Alliance, Physician Organization of Michigan and Lean for Clinical Redesign eCollaborative, we help hospitals & physicians improve care quality, safety & efficiency.
+- Through the Lean for Clinical Redesign eCollaborative, we help hospitals & physicians improve care quality, safety & efficiency.

 - Nearly 6,000 of our Medical School graduates and former medical residents/fellows live in Michigan, bringing their U-M training to patients in communities large and small.

 Educating tomorrow’s medical professionals and scientists: